AngelPrz8a/Html_Css_Practico/README.md

 # FrontEnd_Html_Css_Practico
-A simple practice of html and css
+A simple practice of html and css, creating every view of a web store.

 ## Tech Stack
 Html